azat-co/practicalnode/chapter8/chapter8.md

 - *PUT* `/collections/{collectionName}/{id}`: request with ID to update an object
 - *DELETE* `/collections/{collectionName}/{id}`: request with ID to remove an object

+Let's start our project by declaring dependencies.

 # Project Dependencies

 To get started with our project, we need to install packages.
-In this chapter, we use Mongoskin (<https://github.com/kissjs/node-mongoskin>), a MongoDB library, which is a better alternative to the plain, good-ol&#39; native MongoDB driver for Node.js(<https://github.com/mongodb/node-mongodb-native>).
-In addition, Mongoskin is more lightweight than Mongoose and it is schemaless.
-For more insights on the library, please check out this Mongoskin comparison blurb(<https://github.com/kissjs/node-mongoskin#comparation>).
+In this chapter, we use Mongoskin (<https://github.com/kissjs/node-mongoskin>), a MongoDB library, which is a better alternative to the plain, good-ol&#39; native MongoDB driver for Node.js (<https://github.com/mongodb/node-mongodb-native>).
+In addition, Mongoskin is more lightweight than Mongoose and it is schemaless (which I personally like but I know some devs might prefer to have the safety and consistency of a schema).

-Express.js (<http://expressjs.com>) is a wrapper for core Node.js `http` module(<http://nodejs.org/api/http.html>) objects.
-The Express.js framework is built on top of the Connect(<https://github.com/senchalabs/connect>) middleware library and it provides myriads of convenience.
+The second choice is the framework.
+We are going to use the most popular, the most used, the framework with the most plugins—Express.js (<http://expressjs.com>) which extends the core Node.js `http` module (<http://nodejs.org/api/http.html>) to provide more methods and features.
+Needless to say, I'm a huge fan of Express.
+Partially because I wrote Pro Express which is still the most comprehensive book on the framework.
+Partially, because my team and I used Express at Storify, DocuSign and Capital One for multiple heavily-trafficked production apps.

+The Express.js framework has boatloads of plugin modules called middleware.
+These middleware allow devs to pick and choose whatever functionality they need without having to buy in into some large, bulky, cookie-cutter, opinionated framework.
+In a way, Express servers as a foundation for a custom-built framework which is exactly what project need, not more and not less.
 Some people compare the Express.js framework with Ruby&#39;s Sinatra because it&#39;s non-opinionated and configurable.

 First, we need to create a `ch8/rest-express` folder (or download the source code):

 ```
 $ mkdir rest-express
 $ cd rest-express
+$ npm init -y
 ```

 As mentioned in the previous chapter, Node.js/npm provides multiple ways to install dependencies, including the following: